libdriver/ads1115/CONTRIBUTING.md

     set_target_properties(${CMAKE_PROJECT_NAME}_static PROPERTIES VERSION ${${CMAKE_PROJECT_NAME}_VERSION})
     ```

-11. The dynamic library needs to set the version number, set the PUBLIC_HEADER installation file and link library.
+11. The dynamic library needs to set the version number, set the PUBLIC_HEADER installation file and set the link libraries.

     ```cmake
     # enable output as a dynamic library